 As we mention above, credit counseling agencies exist as nonprofit entities in order to educate consumers on how to achieve financial stability.
 This means that while you’re enrolled in a debt management program, the credit counseling agency should provide a range of free financial resources and tools.

-The goal with these resources is to help you learn how to budget and manage debt long-term.
-The idea is that the credit counseling team helps you learn how to become financially stable, so that once you get out of debt you can stay that way.
+The goal of these resources is to help you learn how to budget and manage debt long-term.
+The idea is that the credit counseling team helps you learn how to become financially stable so that once you get out of debt you can stay that way.